opentensor/bittensor/README.md

 </div>

-Bittensor is a decentralized market that enables individuals to monetize intelligence production from any computer anywhere in the world.
-Intelligence production is validated by the other peers in the network and rewarded through token inflation.
-Consumers stake this currency to gain access to the produced knowledge.
+Bittensor is a market which monetizes intelligence production accross the internet.
+Validators price this information by learning to speculate on its value against unsupervised objectives.
+Producers who perform well are rewarded with token inflation.
+Consumers purchase this currency to gain access to network.
 Bittensor is collectively-run, open-source, and open-access.
 For more info, read our [paper](https://uploads-ssl.webflow.com/5cfe9427d35b15fd0afc4687/6021920718efe27873351f68_bittensor.pdf).

 ## Install